jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 Lan Wangji feels scant satisfaction when Lan Qiren does have to call on him.
 Scanter satisfaction still when the room erupts in shouts like someone kicked a hive of bees.
 Lan Qiren throws his scroll.
 Wei Wuxian expertly ducks.
 By then it’s all just one long buzz in Lan Wangji’s head, *improper cultivation, redirection not suppression,* Lan Wangji already bowing when Lan Qiren orders him to the library to administer Wei Wuxian’s punishment.

 It’s what he had asked for the first night, hauling Wei Wuxian in and tossing him down on the carpet in front of the two elder Lan.
 Punishment, principles, they were all in place for a reason.
-They were not to be scoffed at, eyes going wide as the moon at the sheer number of them, brushed off like dust shaken off his long sleeves.
+They were not to be scoffed at, eyes going wide as the moon at the sheer number of them, brushed like dust off his long sleeves.

 They will be written, at length, in detail, line by line, by the thousands, until Wei Wuxian’s hand is so crabbed he cannot ink a brush, willpower so broken that he will only ever speak politely when spoken to, the fire of his spirit so quenched that the grin falls off his face.
 It’s this image Lan Wangji cherishes, mentally painting it brushstroke by brushstroke, rendering it in loving detail as he hauls Wei Wuxian from a waterfall and plants him in the library.